RetoSchmucki/climateExtract/README.md

     1. extending data from January 1950 to December 2021
     2. Fixed a bug in GDD producing NA when minimum and maximum temperatures were the same.

-* 03/02/2022
-  - Updated to E-OBS v24.0 (November 2021)
-    1. extending data from January 1950 to June 2021

-* 29/11/2021 ("Climbing-Rose")
-  - added Growing Degree Day functions
-    1. compute gdd with the average temperature method
-    2. compute gdd using Baskerville-Emin method
-    3. compute the cumulative sum over RasterBrick layers

-* 14/07/2021
-  - added functionality for three new variables
-    1. daily averaged sea level pressure PP
-    2. daily averaged relative humidity HU
-    3. daily mean global radiation QQ

-* 07/04/2021 ("Wild-Rose")
-  - Updated to E-OBS v23.1 (March 2021)
-  - Optimized several functions
-  - Added option to write data to a raster brick
-  - Better used of memory
-  - Extract data within a bounding box of polygons or points
-  - Option to manually select the E-OBS version

 #### Installation